Ketamine Therapy for Treatment-Resistant Depression

 For those suffering from Treatment-Resistant Depression, numbers and technical definitions don’t matter.
 Current standard depression treatments and medications usually take several weeks or months to have any beneficial effect—if they provide any relief at all.
 Meanwhile, working through the available treatments can be tiring, demoralizing and frustrating—an additional burden to individuals who have difficulty with even routine daily functions, and for whom once-enjoyable activities no longer offer pleasure.
 Individuals are often left feeling trapped and hopeless.

-While researchers continue to work to explore the physiology responsible for its success, early observations and early trial results show that medically-supervised Ketamine infusions seem to be especially effective in treating patients suffering from TRD.
+While researchers continue to work to explore the physiology responsible for its success, the available evidence and our experience indicates that Ketamine exerts rapid and robust antidepressant effects.
 Up to 80 percent of previously unresponsive individuals have seen many or most of their depression symptoms relieved soon after only one to four infusions.
 In addition, Ketamine is effective in reducing or eliminating suicide ideation (suicidal thoughts) in most patients who have experienced them.
 These results last from a few days to several weeks or months after each dose.
 Many individuals who did not respond directly to Ketamine treatment will instead often respond favorably afterward to standard therapies, as Ketamine appears to somehow increase sensitivity to other medications.

 Ketamine blocks the NMDA glutamate receptors in nerve cells in the brain.
 Some scientists speculate that this generates a neurotrophic effect, that is it grows and heals damaged brain cells that are believed to contribute to clinical depression.
 Another theory is that a by-product of Ketamine activates another glutamate receptor, the AMPA, which is even more effective in reducing depression symptoms.
 The Arizona Ketamine Therapy and Research Institute (AKTARI) continues to investigate Ketamine physiology, with an ongoing program to help patients suffering from depression and other psycho-emotional conditions.
 You can contact us online or call 480-626 2727 to get in touch with our office.